Skip to content

 Please note your statement may be viewed by the relevant committee and on the UniSQ electronic election system so students can make an informed decision when casting their vote.

 Being a Student Representative offers several benefits, including the opportunity to enhance your career prospects by developing important graduate skills like communication, teamwork, and problem-solving.
-It also enables you to make new connections with professional and academic staff members at the university.
+It also enables you to make new connections with other like-minded students, as well as professional and academic staff members at the university.

 We provide exclusive opportunities to recognise your volunteer work, including:

-To be eligible as a Student Representative, it is essential that you are currently in good academic standing and have not breached any University of Southern Queensland policies and procedures within the past two years.
+To be eligible as an Academic Student Representative, it is essential that you are currently in good academic standing and have not breached any University of Southern Queensland policies and procedures within the past two years.

-It should be noted that certain Terms of Reference (TOR) may express different directives.
+It should be noted that different committees have different eligibility requirements and their Terms of Reference (TOR) may express different directives.

-As a Student Representative, you have the flexibility to contribute to the role while you study.
-The amount of time you'll need to dedicate to the UniSQ Academic Student Representative differs per role, but it falls between 10 to 20 hours per semester.
+As an Academic Student Representative, you have the flexibility to contribute to the role while you study.
+The amount of time you'll need to dedicate differs per role, but it often falls between 10 to 20 hours per Trimester.

 Typical time commitments to keep in mind are: